H8X24A1/H8X24A1.github.io/appendix/product-descriptions/app-description-sparo.md

 ### 1.1 Definition

 **HXA Sparo** is the **mobile-first workspace booking application** of the HXA.io ecosystem.
-It enables intuitive, fast, and intelligent reservation of desks, rooms, and shared spaces — seamlessly integrated with Microsoft 365 / Exchange calendars.
+It enables intuitive, fast, and intelligent reservation of desks, rooms, shared spaces, as well as parking spaces — seamlessly integrated with Microsoft 365 / Exchange calendars.

 Sparo combines a **personalized dashboard** (news, weather, working hours, maps, daily bookings) with an **AI-driven Booking Assistant**, providing an adaptive, branded, and ecological booking experience.